alvarotrigo/react-fullpage/README.md

 ## UMD

-A umd bundle is available for those without a build step
+A UMD bundle is available for those without a build step.

 ```js
 import ReactFullpage from '@fullpage/react-fullpage-umd'; // will return static version on server and "live" version on client
 ```

-## Server Side Rendering
+## Server Side Rendering (SSR)

-SSR is supported however the server-rendered html will not be styled, this is because window must be present in order to properly set height + width of slides.
+SSR is supported however the server-rendered html will not be styled, this is because `window` must be present in order to properly set `height` + `width` of slides.
 So long as you rehydrate your fullpage component in the browser environment, regular styles will be applied.

 When using SSR or a framework such as next.js, the component adjusts itself dynamically according to the presence of `window`